 Change Default Login Credentials

 Many routers have default login credentials that are fairly obvious, such as the password “admin”.
 If someone gained access to your router’s web interface through some sort of vulnerability or just by logging onto your Wi-Fi network, it would be easy to log in and tamper with the router’s settings.

 To avoid this, change the router’s password to a non-default password that an attacker couldn’t easily guess.
 Some routers even allow you to change the username you use to log into your router.

 Lock Down Wi-Fi Access

 RELATED: Don't Have a False Sense of Security: 5 Insecure Ways to Secure Your Wi-Fi

 If someone gains access to your Wi-Fi network, they could attempt to tamper with your router — or just do other bad things like snoop on your local file shares or use your connection to downloaded copyrighted content and get you in trouble.
 Running an open Wi-Fi network can be dangerous.

 To prevent this, ensure your router’s Wi-Fi is secure.
-This is pretty simple: Set it to use WPA2 encryption and use a reasonably secure passphrase.
+This is pretty simple: Set it to use WPA2 or WPA3 encryption and use a reasonably secure passphrase.
 Don’t use the weaker WEP encryption or set an obvious passphrase like “password”.

 A variety of UPnP flaws have been found in consumer routers.
 Tens of millions of consumer routers respond to UPnP requests from the Internet, allowing attackers on the Internet to remotely configure your router.
 Flash applets in your browser could use UPnP to open ports, making your computer more vulnerable.
 UPnP is fairly insecure for a variety of reasons.